Get a quote

-According to a major report, the climate is changing everywhere, so how can you decide where to buy property?
-You may want to start by identifying what areas of the country interest you and researching what experts have to say about the impact climate change may have on them.
+How can you decide where to buy property when climate change is a concern?
+You may want to start by identifying what areas of the country interest you and researching what experts have to say about the impact climate change has had and may have on them.
+Here’s what we found.

 SafeHome.org compiled data from Climate Central and came up with a Climate Change Rate Index to evaluate states by five major risk categories and their effects: extreme heat, drought, wildfire, coastal flooding, and inland flooding.
 It found the five states with the lowest Climate Change Rate Index were: